 2. To substitute the mascarpone, mix full-fat cream cheese with butter and heavy cream.

-3. You can use one cup of coffee, or espresso watered down to the equal of one cup.
+3. You can use one cup of coffee, or an espresso watered down to the equivalent of one cup.

 4. I prefer dark rum over white rum in this recipe.
 If you do not want alcohol, use rum extract, which can be purchased at most grocery stores.

-5. Due to the nature of using the raw egg yolks, this cake will not keep long.
+5. Due to the use of raw egg yolks, this cake will not last long.
 I would recommend eating it within two days.
+Tiramisu can be stored in an airtight container in the refrigerator for up to 3 days.
 This cake is not good for making ahead unless you just bake the gluten free sponge cake ahead.

 SPECIAL NOTE